 Romero’s screenplay, which was written along with John Russo, famously never uses the Z-word.
 Still, Romero sought to differentiate his shamblers from the classic Haitian zombie.
-He states in a 2013 interview with The Telegraph that the main difference between voodoo zombies and his zombies is that his shambling hordes are very much dead.
+In a 2013 interview with The Telegraph, he states that the main difference between voodoo zombies and his zombies is that his shambling hordes are very much dead.

 Romero’s zombies do a lot of heavy lifting in his movies.
 They’re characters, plot devices, and shuffling, decaying mirrors of ourselves and our possible futures.
 As Romero remarked, “They’re us.”

 Despite that, there’s been a huge dearth in zombie media when it comes to overt LGBTQ+ representation, with the notable exception of Naughty Dog’s hugely popular The Last Of Us sequel (2020).
-However, it’s worth noting that in a genre where unlikely partnerships between disparate bands of outcasts are key, where it is often these very bonds between strangers that enable humanity to survive, it is unthinkable that there is not one survivor that is queer.
+However, it’s worth noting that in a genre where unlikely partnerships between disparate bands of outcasts are key, where it is often these very bonds between strangers that enable humanity to survive, it is unthinkable that no survivor is queer.

 The Zombie Movie As A Disaster Movie

-One can only imagine how powerful this solidarity is, for transforming communities where queer voices were previously not heard.
+One can only imagine how powerful this solidarity is for transforming communities where queer voices were previously unheard.
 What happens when we show up to hold up our half the sky when the end times come beckoning?
-What happens when we show up as medics, fighters, and community organizers – who are also grappling with the same losses and heartbreak?
+What happens when we show up as medics, fighters, and community organizers who grapple with the same losses and heartbreak?

-Solidarity makes it possible for people who were until recently, total strangers, to come together in the face of chaos.
-We can see this most clearly in 28 Days Later (2003), Train To Busan (2016), and most especially, Cargo (2017).
-In all three movies, the main characters that drive the story help each other to thrive in a zombie apocalypse by leaning on each other and taking care of each other’s needs.
+Solidarity makes it possible for people who were, until recently, total strangers to come together in the face of chaos.
+We can see this most clearly in 28 Days Later, Train To Busan, and especially Cargo.
+In all three movies, the main characters that drive the story help each other thrive in a zombie apocalypse by leaning on each other and caring for each other’s needs.

 In Cargo, Andy exchanges his own life to save that of his daughter and that of Thoomi, a teenager he’s only just met.
 In doing so, he entrusts his infant daughter’s care to Thoomi’s community.
 Similarly, Sang-hwa in Train To Busan risks his life multiple times to help his fellow humans.
 He eventually gives up his life to protect his newfound friends.
 His wife later becomes a foster parent to Su-an, the protagonist’s daughter.